Determinants in Quantum Matrix Algebras and Integrable Systems: Introduction

-The parameter $q\in \C$ is assumed to be generic, i.e. such that
+The nonzero parameter $q\in \C$ is assumed to be generic, i.e. such that

-Given such an involutive or Hecke symmetry $R$, the corresponding RTT algebra is a unital associative algebra generated by a set of elements $t^i_j$, $1\le i,j\le N$.
-The commutation relations between the generators $t^i_j$ are usually written in the matrix form:

-Note that in the case related to $U_q(sl(N))$ the corresponding Hecke symmetry is $P \RRR$, where $P$ is the usual flip and $\RRR$ stands for the image of the universal quantum $R$-matrix in the space $\End(\vv)$, where $V$ is the vector space of the $U_q(sl(N))$ first fundamental representation.

-Also, note that in \cite{G} a big family of even involutive and Hecke symmetries with unusual dimensions of homogenous components of the $R$-skew-symmetric algebras $\mathsf{\Lambda}_R (V)$ was constructed and the quantum determinants in the corresponding RTT algebras were defined.

 The objective of the present paper is three-fold.
-First, we extend the definition of the quantum determinant from \cite{G} to the QMA different from RTT ones, namely, those associated with couples of compatible braidings as defined in \cite{IOP}, half-quantum algebras (HQA) as defined in \cite{IO}, and generalized (braided) Yangians as defined in \cite{GS1, GS2}.
+First, by using the scheme from \cite{G}, we define quantum determinants in quantum matrix algebras (QMA), associated with couples of compatible braidings introduced in \cite{IOP1}, half-quantum algebras (HQA) defined in \cite{IO}, and generalized Yangians introduced in \cite{GS1, GS2}.
+Also, we show that in some RTT algebras (including those associated with the quantum group (QG) $U_q(sl(N))$) quantum determinants can be cast under the form of column-(or row-)determinants, which are very popular in the literature on integrable systems.

-Second, we compare this definition of the quantum determinant with another one, based on the notion of quantum elementary symmetric polynomials and study some properties of the quantum determinants.
-In particular, we study the role of the quantum determinants in defining the characteristic polynomials for the generating matrices of some QMA.

-Third, we want to draw the reader's attention to the fact that, contrary to popular belief\footnote{As an example of the papers based on this belief we mention \cite{MRS}.}, the space ${\rm Im}\,A^{(2)}$, where $A^{(2)}$ is the $R$-skew-symmetrizer (see section 2), does not uniquely determine the corresponding quantum algebras and related quantum determinants.
-We exhibit two symmetries (one of them is involutive, the other one is a Hecke symmetry) for which the spaces ${\rm Im}\,A^{(2)}$ are the same, but the corresponding QMA and the quantum determinants are different.
-This example also shows that the so-called $q$-Manin matrices, arising from these symmetries (see \cite{CFRS}), differ from each other.
-The same is valid for the corresponding quantum determinants.

-Moreover, this fact also impacts the integrable systems theory.
-Indeed, though the spaces ${\rm Im}\,A^{(2)}$, corresponding to the mentioned symmetries, are equal to each other, and consequently, the algebras $\Sym_R(V)$ are also equal, the related generalized Yangians are defined by the current braidings of different types.
-One of them is rational and the other one --- trigonometric.
-Consequently, the Bethe subalgebras in these Yangian-like algebras are constructed via different formulae: the shifts of arguments in the generating matrices $L(u)$ are additive in the first case and multiplicative in the second one.

-Note that our construction of the Bethe subalgebras in these Yangian-like algebras a far-reaching generalization of a similar construction in the Drinfeld's Yangians $\Y(gl(N))$ and their trigonometric counterparts (see \cite{CWY}).
+Second, by using quantum elementary symmetric polynomials, closely related to the quantum determinants, we exhibit the Bethe subalgebras in all generalized Yangians in question.
+Thus, we get quantum integrable systems, which are a far-reaching generalization of the spin systems from \cite{CFRS} and their rational counterparts.
+Different forms of the corresponding determinants are also discussed.